Agricultural Community Support Across Boundaries

 • Sustainable Communities: infrastructure analysis, new business opportunities, partnerships, public participation, urban/rural integration, employment opportunities, social capital, social networks, sustainability measures, community development

-Problem In our region, agriculture is stressed by changing markets and land development.
+In our region, agriculture is stressed by changing markets and land development.
 We are not maximizing collaborative opportunities to serve farm communities because talented and creative people – and existing support services – are often separated by professional, organizational and political boundaries.
-Solution Assemble a working group representing a variety of professions, organizations and political perspectives to focus on collaborative projects that will directly benefit our agricultural communities.
+Our proposed solution to this problem was to assemble a working group representing a variety of professions, organizations and political perspectives to identify collaborative projects that will directly benefit our agricultural communities.

-• Objective 1-2: Host a series of meetings to explore problems and opportunities.
+Objective 1-2: Host a series of meetings to explore problems and opportunities in supporting agriculture.

-• Objective 2-4: Select the most promising projects for implementation.
+Objective 2-4: Select the most promising strategic actions and collaborative projects for implementation.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.